Portrait of Quebec’s English-speaking communities

 The Government of Quebec provides statistics on school attendance (French only).

-For studies on all aspects of Quebec's English-speaking communities, consult Brendan O'Donnell's bibliography, with an online interface produced by QUESCREN as well as the list of QUESCREN's publications.
+For studies and other documents about Quebec's English-speaking communities, consult Brendan O'Donnell's bibliography, with an online interface produced by QUESCREN, the Community Knowledge Open Library (CKOL), as well as the list of QUESCREN's publications.

 The bibliographic database of the Canadian Institute for Research on Linguistic Minorities (CIRLM) also contains references to articles, books and reports from the academic, community and government sectors.